etemi1/SQLBikeshareProject/README.md

 6. Your top three recommendations based on your analysis Use the following Case Study Roadmap as a guide.
 Note: Completing this case study within a week is a good goal.

-# It's Worthy to Note that i have already solve this project with Power BI, so here is me also solving it with SQL but data from a different data source KAGGLE
+#### It's Worthy to Note that i have already solved this project with Power BI , so this is me also solving it with SQL but data from a different data source KAGGLE

-First, I created the table so i can import my data into it CREATE TABLE Bikeshareproject
+	-- CREATE TABLE Bikeshareproject
 (
     ride_id varchar,
     rideable_type varchar,